Flexible fee structures

 Our capped-fees are either payable in advance, or we would require a payment on account to commence work depending on the nature of the work covered by this arrangement.

 Where a capped-fee is agreed, you are charged at the fee earner’s normal hourly rate, up to the amount of the cap agreed.

 The main advantage of a capped-fee is that you know exactly what the maximum fee payable will be (the cap) but it may be less than the figure agreed.

 This is the traditional method of instructing a solicitor, whereby the solicitor keeps a record of the time expended on your matter and you are charged according to their hourly rate.

 This rate will vary depending on whether you are instructing a director or a paralegal to carry out the work on your behalf.

-Our rates vary between £125 and £300 per hour plus vat.
+Our rates range between £125 and up to Martin Fuller's rate of £400 plus VAT per hour.
 Bills are raised on a monthly basis in order to assist clients with budgeting for their case and avoiding large bills at the end of the case.

 The main advantage of paying for full representation is that all work is carried out by your solicitor, providing you with full support as your matter progresses.